simonguest/env-isaaclab/README.md

 # env-isaaclab

-A uv-managed Python environment for NVIDIA IsaacLab experiments.
+A uv-managed Python environment that makes it easier to run NVIDIA IsaacLab experiments on Windows.
 The project ships with pinned dependencies, custom package indexes, and VS Code settings to make it easy to bootstrap IsaacLab + Isaac Sim quickly on a fresh machine.

 ## Prerequisites
 - [`uv` CLI](https://github.com/astral-sh/uv) v0.4 or newer.